yuxin-miao/VE477_Algorithms_Intro/Algo&Data_Stuct.md

      Apply hash function $h_0, h_1,… ,$ in sequence until find the empty slot.
 (Equivalent to doing a **linear search from h(key)** until we find an empty slot or find the key). bucket to insert is not empty, then bucket + i (i=0,1,2,3…) until an empty bucket is found.
 When to **delete**, not only delete the element directly, but need to

      1. **rehash** (rehash the following “cluster” to fill the vacated bucket, but we can’t move an item **beyond** its **actual** hash position) (clustering: when contiguous buckets are all occupied.
 Any hash value inside the cluster adds to **the end** of that cluster.) (only stop when find an empty bucket, because the elements behind may also not in the correct bucket)
+        - every time insert one element, we assume the. future “rehash” work might occur on this element
      2. or choose **lazy deletion**: mark the empty bucket as deleted. we could insert in this deleted bucket but when searching, do not stop when find a deleted bucket (now three states empty/occupied/deleted).

    - quadratic probing:  $h_i(x) = (h(x)+i^2) \% n $